t-troebst/perfanno.nvim/README.md

 The typical workflow uses the following commands:

 ### Load profiling data

+* `:PerfLoadFlat` loads flat perf data.
+Obviously you will not be able to find callers of functions in this mode.
-* `:PerfLoadFlat` loads flat perf data or `:PerfLoadCallGraph` loads full call graph perf data.
+* `:PerfLoadCallGraph` loads full call graph perf data.
+This may take a while.

-* If there is no `perf.data` file in your working directory, you will be asked to locate one.
+If there is no `perf.data` file in your working directory, you will be asked to locate one.
 If `annotate_after_load` is set this will immediately annotate all buffers.

 ### Control how annotations are displayed

 * `:PerfPickEvent` chooses a different event from the perf data to display.
 For example, you could use this to switch between cpu cycles, branch mispredictions, and cache misses.
 * `:PerfCycleFormat` allows you to toggle between the stored formats, by default this toggles between percentages and absolute counts.

 ### Annotate

 * `:PerfAnnotate` annotates all currently open buffers.
 * `:PerfToggleAnnotations` toggles annotations in all buffers.
 * `:PerfAnnotateSelection` annotates code only in a given selection.
 Line highlights are shown relative to the total counts in that selection and if the current format is in percent, then the displayed percentages are also relative.
 * `:PerfAnnotateFunction` does the same as `:PerfAnnotateSelection` but selects the function that contains the cursor via treesitter.

+If there is more than one event that was loaded, then you will be asked to pick one before annotations can be displayed.

 ### Find hot lines

 * `:PerfHottest` opens a telescope finder with the hottest lines according to the current annotations.
 * `:PerfHottestCallersSelection` opens a telescope finder with the hottest lines that lead directly to the currently selected lines.
 * `:PerfHottestCallersFunction` works just like `:PerfHottestCallersSelection` but selects the function that contains the cursor via treesitter.

 ## Future Goals

-This plugin is still under **active development** and I plan to add various other features:
+This plugin is still under **active development** and I am working on several features and fixes:

 * Show annotations inside the telescope previewer
 * Add call graph exploration via a very customized telescope finder
 * Add `vim.ui.select` fallback option if telescope is not installed
-* Improve the robustness of `:PerfCycleFormat` (e.g. it currently resets relative annotations and it doesn't work inside an active telescope finder)
+* Improve the robustness of `:PerfCycleFormat` (it currently resets relative annotations and it doesn't work inside an active telescope finder)
-* Add support for other profilers: we only need stack traces with source line information
+* Improve documentation of the basic functions exported by the plugin
+* And finally: add support for other profilers or at least add documentation of how to do so